Bullet Journal Helpful For People With Chronic Illness

 The beauty of bullet journaling is that your journal is personalised to your needs.
 Your layouts can change and adapt to your life on a daily or weekly basis as your circumstances require it!
+Because you start with a blank note book, you get to choose and design the pages you need.
 It is a very flexible system and eliminates the need for multiple journals.
 Everything is taken care of in one place.

-Generally there are 2 different types of bullet journaling people; I'd categorise them as the minimalists and the artistic.
-My bujo is probably on the minimalist side of things.
-I don't do elaborate artistic works in mine, it's more about the lists and trackers for me, but some people use them as a creative outlet too, this can be very relaxing.
+Generally there are 2 different types of bullet journaling people.
+I'd categorise them as the minimalists and the artistic.
+My bujo started out on the minimalist side of things.
+I didn't do any elaborate artistic works in mine, it was more about the lists and trackers for me.
+I only used a pen and some washi tape as dividers and to add some colout.
+But later, as my health improved and I became more comfortable with the system, I started using it as a creative outlet too, creating more elaborate layouts with themes and decorative art, this can be very relaxing.

 How Can A BuJo Help Me?

-Keeping on top of things this way is extremely helpful to me because my ME/CFS causes incredible cognitive difficulties and I have trouble remembering what I'm doing - even while I'm doing it.
+Keeping on top of things this way is extremely helpful to me because Myalgic Encephalomyelitis causes incredible cognitive difficulties and I have trouble remembering what I'm doing - even while I'm doing it.
 I certainly don't remember things that need to be done or things that have passed.

 Having a record of meals and related allergic reactions can help to identify triggers to avoid in the future.